FOSS-Hack/ParkOn/README.md

 - **Flutter:**  For creating a beautiful, natively compiled mobile application.
 - **Firebase:** For backend services including authentication and cloud storage.
 - **Google Sign-In:** For secure and easy user authentication using Google accounts.
+- **Figma:** For designing user interfaces and creating interactive prototypes.